okaysubs/snw-tools/README.md

 ## Overview

-[Sora no Woto: Otome no Gojuusou](https://vndb.org/v5304) is a PSP visual novel that uses, among its seemingly custom script and font format, a bunch of [CRI](https://en.wikipedia.org/wiki/CRI_Middleware) middleware.
+[Sora no Woto: Otome no Gojuusou](https://vndb.org/v5304) is a PSP visual novel that uses a bunch of Dreamcast-era [CRI](https://en.wikipedia.org/wiki/CRI_Middleware) middleware.

 More interesting however were the (seemingly) custom image, script and font formats.
 A blog post is on its way describing our progress in figuring out the semantics of these formats.